MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-01.md

 ## Sample app

 The Python sample app is a restaurant review app that saves restaurant and review data in PostgreSQL.
-At the end of the tutorial, you'll have a restaurant review app deployed and running in Azure Container Apps that looks like the screenshot below.
+At the end of the tutorial, you have a restaurant review app deployed and running in Azure Container Apps that looks like the following screenshot.

 :::image type="content" source="./media/tutorial-container-apps/containerization-of-python-web-app-sample-app-screenshot.png" alt-text="A screenshot of the sample app created from the Python containerized web app used in the Tutorial - Containerized Python App on Azure." lightbox="./media/tutorial-container-apps/containerization-of-python-web-app-sample-app-screenshot.png":::